 Black Eyes: Have a dynamic character full of vitality; people with black eyes tend to be hot-tempered, impulsive, and often seek dangerous adventures.
 They command respect, and exhibit great dignity, but they are often pretentious, secretive, and mysterious.

 No Two People Have the Exact Same Eye Color or Iris Pattern

 Since no two people have the same fingerprints or footprints, it should be no surprise that no two people have the same exact eye color or iris pattern either.

 What may be surprising is that researchers believe every single person with blue eyes originated or descends from the same ancestor!
 Yes, that does seem surprising to me.
-There are a lot of people with blue eyes in this world and to think that they all descend from the same ancestor seems pretty amazing.
+There are a lot of people with blue eyes in this world, and to think that they all descend from the same ancestor seems pretty amazing.

 Researchers have determined that eye color changes over time because the eyes do not constantly and consistently produce pigment.
-Well, I already knew eye color can change, not only from the eye color a baby is born with to something else when they get older, but eye color can change even in older children or adults over time.
+Well, I already knew eye color could change, not only from the eye color a baby is born with to something else when they get older, but eye color can change even in older children or adults over time.

-My eyes were blue as a child, but as I got older they became green.
+My eyes were blue as a child, but as I got older, they became green.
 They were green by the time I reached 17 years.
-My mother’s eyes were green and now my daughter’s eyes are also green.
-Not surprisingly genetics play a big part in a person’s eye color.
+My mother’s eyes were green, and now my daughter’s eyes are also green.
+Not surprisingly, genetics play a big part in a person’s eye color.

 However, it is not just one gene that determines eye color, but a combination of genes which is why some people may have two colors or more in their iris if you look closely, and some people may even have different colored irises in each eye.